GMfatcat/TSSWD/README.md

 Here's why you should use our dataset:
 * Dataset build up with buoy weather data, i.e. every image has various weather data including **wave height**, **wind speed** ... etc. So not only the dataset can be use in Ship detection, it also got the potential to do sea weather prediction through SAR images!
 * We only use Sentinel-1 as our image source, no mixed-source satellite, which is more common practice in Remote Sensing Field.
-* The ship size in out dataset is smaller than previous dataset, which means it's more challenging :smile:
+* The ship size in our dataset is smaller than previous dataset, which means it's more challenging :smile:

 ### Training & Testing Details